 Step 1.
 Install and launch AppCrypt on Mac, this app will ask you to set a password.
 Enter a strong password twice and check “I have read and I understand this warning”, click “Submit” to confirm.
 And don’t forget this password, if you forget it, you can’t get it back.

 Step 2.
-After you set AppCrypt password, this app automatically locks Activity Monitor, System Preferences, Console, Terminal.
+After you set AppCrypt password, this app automatically locks Activity Monitor, System Preferences and Terminal.
 You can remove them, but it is not recommended.
-Click “Add App” to add the app you want to block to list.
+Click the plus icon + to add the app you want to block to list.
 For instance, once you add Mail app, next time you open Mail, it will ask for a password.
 No password, no Mail.

 Tip: Although AppCrypt is a powerful program that can lock most of applications on Mac, it can not password protect Dropbox, Google Driver and their local files for the time being.
 If you only need find a way to encrypt your Dropbox app, you can have a smack at first two methods.
 So please read this article clearly before purchasing Cisdem AppCrypt or you can contact with email@example.com for more specifics.